Brew for the Tea Parties: ??Reagan?"s Unfinished Agenda?"

 Both Mancow and the new program have a syndicator in common, the Oregon-based Talk Radio Network.

-connection between the sudden station loss and last week's waterboarding stunt, widely derided as a stunt despite (or because of) Keith Olbermann's ringing endorsement isn't known.
+Whether there's a direct connection between the sudden station loss and last week's waterboarding stunt, widely derided as a stunt despite (or because of) Keith Olbermann's ringing endorsement isn't known.
 But the backlash over what may have been an outright hoax certainly hasn't helped his career, that's for sure.

 FOR New England regional talk radio updates, see our other site.